chrismurrph/default-db-format/README.md

 Starting with the second complaint, there's a special key for routing table names: `:routing-table`.
 It doesn't take too much investigation of the state or code to find the possible values apart from `:login`.

 The first complaint is about `:root/modals`.
 It cannot be a root level join because its value is a map (rather than an Ident or a vector of Idents).
-It cannot be a table because the value of `:welcome-modal`'s key is not a map.
+It cannot be a table because the value associated with `:welcome-modal` key is not a map.
 So `:root/modals` must be a link.
 It is interesting to compare it with the map-entry in the state for `:current-user`, which is a root level join:

 ````clojure
 :current-user [:user/by-id 2]